Video Content

 Endscreens

-A completion video that does not show the in-game endscreen after completing the level will not be eligible for a record on the list, unless the player provides raw footage of the completion that includes this endscreen.
-However, if the game crashes before the endscreen is displayed, it will serve as an exception to this rule.
+Records that do not show the in-game endscreen after completing a level will not be eligible for the list.
+The endscreen text should also be easily readable by the viewer.
+However, game crashes during the endscreen animation will serve as an exception to this rule.

 Game Version